Paul McGrillen

 Paul McGrillen (19 August 1971 – 29 July 2009) was a Scottish footballer who played as a striker for clubs including Motherwell, Falkirk, Airdrieonians and East Fife in the Scottish leagues.
-After retiring from senior football, he played in the Scottish minor leagues and was playing for Bathgate Thistle as this level when he killed himself in July 2009, when aged 37.
+After retiring from senior football, he played in the Scottish minor leagues and was playing for Bathgate Thistle as this level when he died by suicide in July 2009, when aged 37.

 Career

 McGrillen spent his early career with Motherwell, being part of Motherwell's Scottish Cup-winning squad in 1991 (although not appearing in the Final itself), while also winning the Scottish Challenge Cup with Falkirk in 1997–98.
 Following his departure from Brockville in 1998, McGrillen began a series of spells with lower league clubs, taking up a player/manager role with Bellshill Athletic between 2006 and 2007.
 In 2008, McGrillen won the Scottish Junior Cup with his final club Bathgate.

 On 11 September 2008, McGrillen played for a Motherwell side in Dougie Arnott's belated testimonial match against an Old Firm select.